Bar7coder7laz/SS_Syrian_Robot_Competition/README.md

 # Robot Mechanism

 In self-driving cars, the most important aspect is their mechanical mechanisms, which ensure smooth and safe operation.
-Our design incorporates differential gears for the Rear-Wheel Drive (RWD) system, providing the necessary balance and control during turns.
+Our design incorporates differential gears for the Rear-Wheel Drive (RWD) system, providing balance and control during turns.
 For steering, we utilize a Direct-Acting Steering mechanism, which offers precise control and reliability.

 ## Differential Gears

 Differential gears play a crucial role in automotive engineering.
-They allow the wheels on a vehicle to rotate at different speeds, particularly when the vehicle is turning.
-This functionality is vital because the inner wheels travel a shorter distance compared to the outer wheels during a turn.
+They allow the wheels on a vehicle to rotate at different speeds, particularly when the car is turning.
+This functionality is vital because the inner wheels travel a shorter distance than the outer wheels during a turn.

 ### Types of Differentials

-1. **Open Differential**: The most common type, found in many non-performance vehicles.
+1. **Open Differential**: is the most common type, found in many non-performance vehicles.
 It is simple and cost-effective but can transfer torque to a wheel without traction, causing it to spin uselessly.

    <p align="center">
      <img src="https://github.com/Bar7coder7laz/SS_Syrian_Robot_Competition/blob/main/other/images/Differential-Image-1.webp" width="600" height="400">